 San Bernardino’s Specialized Qui Tam Attorneys

 We are San Bernardino attorneys specializing in Whistleblower, or Qui Tam, litigation.
-The Defense, Finance and Healthcare industries have produced the most San Bernardino whistleblowers over the years partly due to the regulated nature of the industries.
+The Defense, Finance, and Healthcare industries have produced the most San Bernardino whistleblowers over the years partly due to the regulated nature of the industries.
 Consequently, our attorneys have represented a growing number of whistleblowers and Qui Tam complainants (or relators) in our hometown.

 The recent resurgence of False Claims Act (“FCA”), or Qui Tam, lawsuits has brought this historically dormant practice into the national spotlight often producing multi-million dollar judgments and ongoing scrutiny by a public tired of hearing about companies that defraud the government.
-Due to San Bernardino’s health care market, the federal FCA and California FCA combine to enable the government to prevent and litigate fraud, waste, and abuse in government healthcare programs such as Medicaid and Medicare.
+Due to San Bernardino’s health care market, the federal FCA and California FCA combine to enable the government to prevent and mitigate fraud, waste, and abuse in government healthcare programs such as Medicaid and Medicare.

 California’s FCA is modeled after the federal FCA.
 In a nutshell, the laws forbid any person who:

 (1) knowingly brings false or fraudulent claims for government payment;

 (2) knowingly makes false record or statement to get false or fraudulent claims paid by the government;